Bergami/CriEduc.SmartQuest/README.md

 ## 🏗️ SmartQuest

+SmartQuest is a microservice within the CriEduc ecosystem, designe│   ├── 📊 schemas/                  # Request/Response DTOs │   │   └── 📂 analyze_document/
+│   │       └── 📄 upload.py         # Upload schemas (deprecated)
-SmartQuest is a microservice within the CriEduc ecosystem, designed to intelligently extract, classify, and analyze educational assessments (exams, tests, quizzes) provided in PDF format.
+│   │ intelligently extract, classify, and analyze educational assessments (exams, tests, quizzes) provided in PDF format.
 Its goal is to provide automated insights into the structure and content of educational materials using natural language processing and artificial intelligence

 ## 📌 Features